rmcmillan34/algorithmic-trading-learning-roadmap/README.md

     - **Linear Algebra** - [Link to Linear Algebra Branch]
     - **Probability and Statistics** - [Link to Probability and Statistics Branch]
     - **Stochastic Processes** - [Link to Stochastic Processes Branch]
-- **General Skills:** Supplementary skills such as technical writing, SQL, Excel, and data visualization, data mining etc.
+- **General Skills:** Supplementary skills for programming, system administration, and project management.
     - **Database Fundamentals:** - [Link to Databases Branch]
     - **Excel** - [Link to Excel Branch]
     - **Linux** - [Link to Linux Branch]